anima-wg/brski-cloud/anima-brski-cloud.md

 The pledge MUST also have a limit on the number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
 That limit MUST be in the dozens or more redirects such that no reasonable delegation path would be affected.

-The pledge MUST establish a provisional TLS connection with specified local domain Registrar at the location specified.
+The pledge MUST establish a provisional TLS connection with the specified local domain Registrar at the location specified.

 The pledge MUST NOT use its Implicit Trust Anchor database for verifying the local domain Registrar identity.